aap/librw/README.md

 librw
 =====

-This still very much work in progress.
+This work in progress.
-The basics of DFFs are implemented and some plugins.
+The basics of DFFs and a few plugins are implemented.